 Documents pertaining to the establishment of the University reside in the Louisiana Research Collection’s manuscripts archives, also located here in Tulane’s Special Collections.
 These include the papers of Paul Tulane, benefactor of Tulane University, and Josephine Louise Newcomb, who established Sophie Newcomb College for Women as a co-ordinate college within Tulane University in 1887.

-The oldest official record in the University Archives is a ledger entitled, “Proceedings of the Faculty of the Medical College of Louisiana, May 1835 to Feb’y 16, 1847.”
+The oldest official record in the University Archives is the Prospectus, the original manuscript manifesto outlining the establishment of the Medical College of Louisiana in 1834.
+Published versions of the Prospectus from that year are in our holdings as well.
+The second oldest record in our archive is a ledger entitled, “Proceedings of the Faculty of the Medical College of Louisiana, May 1835 to Feb’y 16, 1847.”
 The Board of Administrators Record Group holds the most complete record of the operation of the university with documents dating from 1847-1998; these records are closed and may only be accessed with written permission of the Recording Secretary of the Board of Tulane.

 Although Tulane University does not have a mandatory records management policy in effect, many historical records which are available for research purposes have been preserved by the University Archives.
-The most widely used of these records is the Presidents Record Group, which contains administrative papers of each president from 1889-1998 (the current President’s records are not accessible).
-The University Archives also has records from various former provosts, deans, advisory groups, departments, schools, and administrative units such as Alumni Affairs, Student Affairs, and the Publications office.
+The most widely used of these records is the Presidents Record Group, which contains administrative papers of each president from 1889-1998 (the previous and current presidents' records are not accessible).
+University Archives also contains records from various former provosts, deans, advisory groups, departments, schools, programs, and administrative units such as Alumni Affairs and the Publications office.

-The University Archives holds transcripts of former students dating back to 1900, although some privacy restrictions may limit general access to these records.
+University Archives curates transcripts of former students dating from around 1900 through 1985, although privacy restrictions may limit general access to these records.
 Requests for official copies of transcripts must be made to the Registrar’s office.
-Other documents which might contain information about former students are application books for various units of the university, lists of yearly graduates by degree, registers of students, telephone books, and yearbooks.
+Other documents within University Archives which might contain information about former students are early 20th century application books for various units of the university, telephone books, and yearbooks.
+Matriculation registers of 19th century students and lists of yearly graduates by degree (1836 - 1920s) are digitally available via the Tulane University Archives Historical Collections without restriction.
+These may be viewed online or downloaded for later perusal.

 A caveat: While we have transcripts for medical students who attended the Medical School between 1900-1950, we do not have official records for students who attended after 1950.
 Many records of former medical students are held at the School of Medicine’s Office of Graduate Medical Education, not at the University Archives.
 We can tell you if and when a medical student graduated from the university, but that student’s records may only available through GME.